 Head down to cocktail alley and get ready to lose all your inhibitions!
 The cocktails are strong and the general attitude means that as the night progresses, anything goes.
 Plenty of discotecas compete for customers with pumping baselines and cheap drinks, so finding a place to dance is guaranteed.
 Most hostels also offer happy hour deals so you’ll already be well on your way by the time you stumble into the first bar!

 1. Cana Grill: Located right on cocktail ally this place isn’t hard to stumble into.
 A sand dance floor, dim lighting, and live bands make this a popular spot.
 Head here on Wednesday for a particularly big crowd.

 2. Hola Ola: This spot gets going on Thursdays with one of the most popular lady nights in town.
-During the day the venue is an extremely popular restaurant with a great variety of western meals as well as Israeli specialties.
+During the day the venue is an extremely popular restaurant with a great variety of western meals as well as Israeli specialities.

-3. Nativa Bambu: This massive beach front discoteca is housed in a mighty impressive structure made of, you guessed it, bamboo.
+3. Nativa Bambu: This massive beachfront discoteca is housed in a mighty impressive structure made of, you guessed it, bamboo.
 This place is the towns largest discoteca giving you plenty of space to show off your dance moves.

-- From Guayaquil direct buses head to Montañita daily, with the last one leaving at 4:30pm.
+From Guayaquil, direct buses head to Montañita daily, with the last one leaving at 4:30pm.
 If you miss that bus catch a bus to Santa Elena and then onwards to Montañita.

-Where to Head Next:
+Where to Head Next?